-Johannesburg, October 1 2015
+Stanford University, October 23 2015

-- This presentation is partly based upon Capital in the 21st century (HUP, 2014) - In this book, I study the global dynamics of income and wealth distribution since 18^c in 20+ countries.
+- This presentation is partly based upon my book Capital in the 21st century (HUP, 2014) - In this book, I study the global dynamics of income and wealth distribution since 18° in 20+ countries.
 I use historical data collected over the past 15 years with Atkinson, Saez, Postel-Vinay, Rosenthal, Alvaredo, Zucman, and 30+ others.
 Aim is to put distribution back at the center of political economy.

-I attempt to develop a multidimensional approach to capital ownership and property relations, and to study beliefs systems about inequality - Today I will present a number of selected historical evolutions & attempt to draw lessons for South Africa - All series available at http://piketty.pse.ens.fr/capital21c & the World Top Incomes Database: collective, on-going project
+I attempt to develop a multidimensional approach to capital ownership and property relations, and to study beliefs systems about inequality - Today I will present a number of selected historical evolutions & attempt to draw lessons for the future - All series available at http://piketty.pse.ens.fr/capital21c & the World Top Incomes Database